 Learn the importance of trauma informed care principles & strategies for applying to your practice.

-Review evidence based prevention and treatment to support resilient patients, families, and yourself.
+Review evidence based prevention and treatment to support resilient patients, families, and yourself in context of post-pandemic challenges.

 Identify developmentally appropriate strategies for assessing, diagnosing and treating trauma and trauma-related disorders.